71st Street Corridor Revitalization Project

 Simplifying Zoning Standards

-The City is working to make it easier to open new businesses by simplifying the extremely complicated zoning regulations along 71st Street between Garnett Rd and just west of Memorial Dr (see interactive map).
+The City has worked to make it easier to open new businesses by simplifying the extremely complicated zoning regulations along 71st Street between Garnett Rd and just west of Memorial Dr (see interactive map).
+New, business-friendly zoning regulations covering the entire corridor were adopted by Tulsa City Council on December 6, 2023.

-The area is full of Planned Unit Developments (PUDs), customized zoning regulations for individual properties adopted starting in the 1970s, when developers and city officials had very different objectives than today.
-Those rules often require buildings to be placed very far away from the street behind massive parking lots, without any requirements for trees or landscaping, and they severely limit uses on each property.
+Previously, the area was home to 19 separate Planned Unit Developments (PUDs), customized zoning regulations for individual properties adopted starting in the 1970s, when developers and city officials had very different objectives than today, with rules that required buildings to be placed very far away from the street behind massive parking lots, without any requirements for trees or landscaping, along with severely limiting uses on each property.

-Over the years, these PUDs have been amended more than 200 times, creating several layers of confusing rules.
+Over the years, those PUDs had been amended more than 200 times, creating several layers of confusing rules.

-This has made it virtually impossible for developers, business owners, and property owners to easily understand what is and is not allowed on an individual property, preventing reinvestment and redevelopment.
-The result today is a major shopping corridor that is showing its age while also being difficult to redevelop.
+Those 200+ amendments made it virtually impossible for developers, business owners, and property owners to easily understand what was allowed on an individual property, preventing reinvestment and redevelopment.
+The result was a major shopping corridor that is showing its age while also being difficult to redevelop.

-Because this corridor is so important to the local economy, the City proposes replacing the complex, restrictive PUDs with one simple, modern, standardized set of zoning regulations for the entire corridor.
+Because this corridor is so important to the local economy, the City replaced the complex, restrictive PUDs with one simple, modern, standardized set of zoning regulations for the entire corridor.

-This will allow property owners and business owners more flexibility to adapt these properties to modern needs and to keep up with growing competition from areas that do not face the same restrictive, outdated regulations.
+This business-friendly zoning allows property owners and business owners more flexibility to adapt these properties to modern needs and to keep up with growing competition from areas that do not face the same restrictive, outdated regulations.

-The new rules will be far easier to understand and will encourage redevelopment and reinvestment, while enhancing the area’s appearance over time.
+The new rules in CO-16 are far easier to understand and will encourage redevelopment and reinvestment, while enhancing the area’s appearance over time.

 Beautification